20 Things to do in Verona (2024): Best places to visit + map

 Opening hours: The Archaeological Museum is open from Tuesday to Sunday from 10:00-18:00 (last entry at 17:30).

-Part of the Verona Card: Yes, free entry with Verona Card
+Part of the Verona Card: yes, free entry with Verona Card

 How to save in Verona?

-The Verona Card is Verona’s official tourist card, which gives you free entry to most of Verona’s sights, including:
+Verona Card is Verona’s official tourist card, which gives you free entry to most of Verona’s sights, including:

 • Arena di Verona (priority entry with skip the line)